Org Studio — Usage Guide

 How Sync Works

-• A file watcher monitors data/store.json
+- A file watcher monitors

-• Each agent gets a personalized version (their domain section is highlighted)
+ORG.mdis regenerated and written to each agent's workspace - Each agent gets a personalized version (their domain section is highlighted)

-• Sync happens within 500ms of a store change
+- Sync happens within 500ms of a store change

 Operating Principles